UBC-MDS/exploratory-data-viz/chapters/en/module2.md

 <opt text="Only Adelie">

-This is the only species on Torgorsen island.
+This is the only species on Torgersen Island.

 </opt>